-Hospital bundled billing is an untested and unworkable solution.
+Similarly, a single hospital bundled bill is an untested and unworkable solution.
 This approach would be administratively complex and ignores the fundamental relationships between hospitals and physicians, which involve different contractual arrangements.
 Some physicians are employees, others are independent groups that contract directly with the hospital to provide certain services (e.g., emergency care), and others (e.g., neurosurgeons) merely have privileges to provide health care services at a given hospital.
 A single bundled payment to the hospital for all providers would be completely unworkable.